buttonwoodcx/bcx-aurelia-dnd/src/tutorial/overview.md

 To start with your Aurelia app.

-* For [aurelia-cli](https://github.com/aurelia/cli) user, just do `au install bcx-aurelia-dnd`.
+> with aurelia-cli, just do `au install bcx-aurelia-dnd`.

-* For app built with jspm/webpack, just install npm package `npm install --save bcx-aurelia-dnd` and add it to your module config file if needed. `bcx-aurelia-dnd` is compiled in umd format (support both AMD and commonjs loader), you should have no trouble to get it working.
+> with jspm, do `jspm install npm:bcx-aurelia-dnd`.

+> with webpack, do `npm install --save bcx-aurelia-dnd`.

 There is a single class `DndService` provided by `bcx-aurelia-dnd`.
 Inject it to your component.